Evaluate & Choose Sources

 - Has the information been revised or updated?

-- Is the information up to date or have there been any major changes affecting the topic since the content was published?
+- Is the information up-to-date or have there been any major changes affecting the topic since the content was published?

-- Are there broken links?
+- Â Check for a copyright date at the bottom of websites.
+Are there broken links?
 This may indicate a site that is no longer maintained.
-Check for a copyright date at the bottom of websites.

 R Relevance